John Wilkes Booth: The Assassination of Tyrants

 During their captivity the four condemned conspirators were treated harshly.
 Kept in close confinement in the intense heat on a boat moored on the Potomac River they were manacled, denied visitors, and made to wear a tight-fitting leather mask that stifled speech and restricted breathing.

 Mary Surratt was to be the first woman executed by the United States Government.
 She had been sentenced to death not for being an active participant in the plot to assassinate the President but as a facilitator of it.
 As such, five of the jurors wrote to President Andrew Johnson requesting clemency for Mary and for her sentence to be commuted to life imprisonment.
 Johnson later claimed to have never received the letter.

 The executions took place on 7 July 1865, at the Old Arsenal Penitentiary in Washington.
 It was a baking hot day, and a chair was placed on the scaffold for Mary Surratt.
 None of the condemned was permitted to address the crowd but their words would in any case have been drowned out by the jeers and chanting of the military personnel present.
 Mary Surratt requested that she not be hooded, but this was denied.
 At the specified time the trap doors were opened, and they were all hanged together, though it took some longer to die than it did others.

 John Wilkes Booth's actions in assassinating President Lincoln had ended the best chance of a speedy reconciliation between former foes, and the South may have been treated harsher as a result.

-But perhaps John Wilkes Booth's greatest legacy was by acting as he did a ‘great man’s’ reputation would never be tarnished; and that as a paragon of all the virtues there could be no greater beacon than Mr Lincoln to lead one on the path to eventual reconciliation.
+But perhaps John Wilkes Booth's greatest legacy was by acting as he did a ‘great man’s’ reputation could never be tarnished; and that as a paragon of all the virtues Abraham Lincoln would be the guide to lead a country torn apart by war to reconciliation and eventual salvation.